-Career highlights include writing the score and songs for the animated film Saving Santa starring Martin Freeman, Tim Curry, Joan Collins and Ashley Tisdale.
+Career highlights include writing the score and songs for the animated film ‘Saving Santa’ starring Martin Freeman, Tim Curry, Joan Collins and Ashley Tisdale.
 Directed by Leon Joosen, Saving Santa was produced by the studio behind Disney’s Planes and was Grant’s first feature film score.
-Recently Grant had the pleasure of scoring I Want My Wife Back and Upstart Crow for the BBC as well as Marley’s Ghosts for UKTV Gold.
+Recently Grant had the pleasure of scoring comedies ‘I Want My Wife Back’ and two series of ‘Marley’s Ghosts’ for UKTV Gold.

-Other recent play scores include Don Quixote and Oppenheimer (RSC), Breakfast at Tiffany’s (Curve and West End), Timon of Athens, Travelling Light, The Alchemist, The Man of Mode (NT), Sherlock Holmes – The Best Kept Secret (WYP), and Arthur Miller’s Broken Glass (Tricycle and Vaudeville Theatre).
+Other recent play scores include ‘Breakfast at Tiffany’s (Curve and West End), ‘Timon of Athens’, ‘Travelling Light’, ‘The Alchemist’, ‘The Man of Mode’ (NT), ‘Sherlock Holmes – The Best Kept Secret’ (WYP), and Arthur Miller’s ‘Broken Glass’ (Tricycle and Vaudeville Theatre).

-In 2016 Grant’s first full length dance piece Jekyll & Hyde was produced by The McOnie Company at The Old Vic Theatre.
-Olivier award winning choreographer Drew McOnie created a thrillng, sexy and terrifying night at the theatre, taking narrative dance to new places with Grant’s split personality score.
-The album of Jekyll and Hyde was released on Air Edel Records and is now available on iTunes, Amazon and Spotify featuring over an hours worth of music from the score.
+In 2016, Grant’s full-length dance piece ‘Jekyll & Hyde’ was produced by The McOnie Company at The Old Vic Theatre.
+Olivier award-winning choreographer Drew McOnie created a thrilling, sexy and terrifying night at the theatre, taking narrative dance to new places with Grant’s ‘split personality’ score.
+The soundtrack, entirely composed by Grant, was released on Air Edel Records and is now available on iTunes, Amazon and Spotify featuring over an hours worth of music from the score.

-Recent musical theatre scores include Drunk (Curve), Simply Cinderella (Curve), Tracy Beaker Gets Real (UK tour), and the contemporary chamber musical Three Sides (Finborough and 45th Street Theatre NYC) which won Grant the NYMF award for best score in 2006 and is published by Josef Weinberger.
+Recent musical theatre scores include ‘The Rover’ (RSC), ‘Drunk’ (Curve), ‘Simply Cinderella’ (Curve), ‘Tracy Beaker Gets Real’ (UK tour), and the contemporary chamber musical ‘Three Sides’ (Finborough and 45th Street Theatre NYC) for which Grant won the NYMF award for best score in 2006 and is published by Josef Weinberger.